Aidar5/nattoeng/docs/source/book/21_jinja2/3a_syntax_variables.rst

 Variable that is passed on in a dictionary may not only be a number or a string, but also, for example, a list or a dictionary.
 Inside the template, you can refer to the item by number or key.

-Example template templates templates/variables.txt with usage of different variable variants:
+Template example templates/variables.txt with usage of different variable variants:

 ::